choetech160/SCFJS/README.md

 > **Note:** This is a work in progress project.

 > **Project brief:**
-> Software to run on  an embedded linux device allowing ones to exchange information is anonymously as possible in untrusted/heavily monitored environments
+> Software to run on  an embedded linux device allowing ones to exchange information as anonymously as possible in untrusted/heavily monitored environments

 ## Project Names